AdaCore/gnatcoverage/doc/gnatcov/exemptions.rst

 to remain partially covered, as well as the sequence of machine instructions triggerring the Ada exception raise.

-As for Source Coverage Obligations for source level criteria, information about the declared exemption regions is located in the :term:`Library Information files` produced by the compiler for every compilation unit.
+As for Source Coverage Obligations for source level criteria, information about the declared exemption regions is located in the :term:`Library Information files <Library Information file>` produced by the compiler for every compilation unit.
 The mechanisms described in chapter :ref:`sunits` can then also be used to designate units for which exemptions regions should be accounted for.